sparvidata/sparvi/README.md

 GET /api/history?table=employees&periods=10
 ```

-## Contributing

-We welcome contributions!
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to submit pull requests, report issues, and suggest enhancements.

 ## License

 The Community Edition of Sparvi is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.